z-montgomery/Zach.Montgomery.Academic/content/home/talks.md

 exclude_selected = false
 +++

-title="Occult, Occultism, and Occulture" subtitle="The Hidden and Many Meanings of Reality"
+Occult, Occultism, and Occulture: The Hidden and Many Meanings of Reality

-title="Modern Indigeneity"
-subtitle="Contemporary Paganism and the Search for Roots"
+Reclaiming Indigeneity: Contemporary Paganism and the Search for Roots